unilad homepage

 Advert

-Julie McFadden goes by 'Hospice Nurse Julie' on social media, where she boasts 685,000 subscribers on YouTube, 528,000 on Instagram, and an impressive 1.7 million on TikTok.
+Julie McFadden goes by 'Hospice Nurse Julie' on social media, where she boasts over 685,000 subscribers on YouTube, 528,000 on Instagram, and an impressive 1.7 million on TikTok.

-On her channels Julie has revealed all she knows and all she's experienced when it comes to people coming to the end of their lives.
+On her channels, Julie has revealed all she knows and all she's experienced when it comes to people coming to the end of their lives.

 Advert